 Drain Pans

 A similar issue can occur when water collects at the louver’s sill.
-Sills will often have a sloped surface for water to naturally slide out of the louver.
-However, during heavy rainfall, water can begin to collect on the sill as it drains out of the louver.
+Sills will often have a sloped surface for water to slide naturally out of the louver.
+However, during heavy rainfall, water can collect on the sill as it drains out of the louver.
 This water can spill back through the louver if it continues to collect at the sill.
 Even just a small amount of splash back can damage your ductwork.

 Drain pans are louver sill accessories that sit under the louver’s sill and behind it.
 The pan will often have a backplate that blocks the space between the sill and the bottom blade.
 Once installed, the drain pan will act as a secondary sill for splash back.
 When the water splashes through the sill, the pan will collect the excess water and direct it under the louver, towards the face.
 The open face of the pan provides a quick exit point for captured water to leave the louver.